ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Signature keys
 {: #signature-key-concept}

-An administrator must sign any commands issued to the crypto unit with a signature.
+An administrator must sign any commands issued to the crypto unit with a signature key.
 The private part of the signature key file is used to create signatures.
 The public part is placed in a certificate that is installed in a target crypto unit to define a crypto unit administrator.
-Commands issued in [imprint mode](#imprint-mode-concept) do not need to be signed.
+Commands issued in [imprint mode](#imprint-mode-concept) do not need to be signed with any signature keys.

 ### Imprint mode
 {: #imprint-mode-concept}